AdobeDocs/experience-manager-64.nl-NL/help/sites-deploying/all-repository-restructuring-in-aem-6-4.md

 ---
 title: Herstructurering van de gemeenschappelijke opslagplaats in AEM 6.4
-seo-title: Herstructurering van de gemeenschappelijke opslagplaats in AEM 6.4
+seo-title: Common Repository Restructuring in AEM 6.4
 description: Leer hoe u de noodzakelijke wijzigingen aanbrengt om te migreren naar de nieuwe opslagstructuur in AEM 6.4 die algemeen gelden voor alle AEM.
-seo-description: Leer hoe u de noodzakelijke wijzigingen aanbrengt om te migreren naar de nieuwe opslagstructuur in AEM 6.4 die algemeen gelden voor alle AEM.
+seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.4 that are common for all areas of AEM.
 uuid: a4bb64e5-387b-4084-9258-54e68db12f3b
 contentOwner: chaikels
 products: SG_EXPERIENCEMANAGER/6.4/SITES